the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 He was surprised at how they didn't have trust.

 Jesus went around the villages teaching, and came back to where he started.
-He called the ten and two and he sent them out in pairs, giving them power over the sick spirits.
+He called the ten-and-two and he sent them out in pairs, giving them power over the sick spirits.
 He said that they should take nothing but a walking stick, shoes, and a single shirt (not two!);
 no food, nor a bag, nor money.
 He said "When you enter a house, live there until you leave the village.